MoneyHash/moneyhash-android-example/README.md

     intentId = "intentId",
     intentType = IntentType.Payment,
     launcher = resultContract,
-    resultType = ResultType.RESULT_SCREEN_WITH_CALLBACK // Result type can be RESULT_SCREEN_WITH_CALLBACK or CALLBACK (to not render moneyhash success screen)
+    embedStyle = embedStyle, // optional EmbedStyle object to customize the embed form UI (colors, fonts, etc) for the buttons, inputs, loader resultType = ResultType.RESULT_SCREEN_WITH_CALLBACK // Result type can be RESULT_SCREEN_WITH_CALLBACK or CALLBACK (to not render moneyhash success screen)
   )
 ```